galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > >
 > > > <solution-title></solution-title>
 > > >
 > > > 1.
 3 peaks are clearly visible (at <100-bp, ~200-bp and ~400-bp).
-The smallest fragments are from nucleosome-free regions, while the larger peaks (200- and 400-bp) contain mono- and di-nucleosom fragments, respectively.
+The smallest fragments are from nucleosome-free regions, while the larger peaks (200- and 400-bp) contain mono- and di-nucleosome fragments, respectively.
 > > > 2.
-The small fragments (<100-bp) are open chromatin reads, since the Tn5 transposase could easily access the loosely packed DNA ({% cite Yan2020 %}).
+The small fragments (<100-bp) are from open chromatin reads, since the Tn5 transposase could easily access the loosely packed DNA ({% cite Yan2020 %}).
 > > >
 > > {: .solution}
 > >